The first step in shopping for auto insurance is to decide on the types

 practice because it makes shopping more difficult; to find out the exact

-savings you might realize by switching companies, you have to shop for
+savings you could realize by switching companies, you have to shop for

 both types of coverage at once.
-But the discounts arent usually so large
+And these discounts usually arent large

-on their behalfcalculate an insurance score that may be used to decide
+on their behalfcalculate an insurance score that may be used to determine

 The appropriateness of using credit histories in making insurance decisions